-In the autumn, with 40 available days between 1st August and 31st October, 1200 ha could be cultivated once and a further 1200 ha could be drilled.
+In the autumn, with 40 available days between 1st August and 31st October, 1200 ha could be cultivated once, and an additional 1200 ha could be drilled.

-In the spring, with 30 available days between 1st February and 30th April, then a further 900 ha can be cultivated and 900 ha can be drilled.
+In the spring, with 30 available days between 1st February and 30th April, a further 900 ha can be cultivated, and 900 ha can be drilled.

-Although there is a need to level lift and possibly roll down the headlands where machinery has turned, which amounts to 15% of the total area, it would be possible for one 225 hp tractor to do all the landwork on a 1000ha farm, in controlled traffic farming conditions.
-In a wet season another tractor may be required to repair damage in the controlled wheelings.
+Although there is a need to level, lift, and possibly roll down the headlands where machinery has turned, amounting to 15% of the total area, it would be possible for one 225hp tractor to handle all the land work on a 1000ha farm under controlled traffic farming conditions.
+In a wet season, another tractor may be required to repair damage in the controlled wheelings.